AnindyaMajumder/AnindyaMajumder-Custom-signboard-detection-using-yolov5/README.md

 # Signboard Detection using Custom dataset by YOLOv5

 This was an undergrad course project for `"Image Processing" (CSE428)`.
-This project is aimed at detecting custom signboards using the YOLOv5 model.
+This project is aimed at detecting signboards using the YOLOv5 model.
 Below are the steps and details on how we developed, trained, and used the model for prediction.

 ## Project Overview